-Depth of Foundation-A foundation must have an adequate depth from considerations of adverse environmental influences.
+Depth of Foundation- A foundation must have an adequate depth from considerations of adverse environmental influences.
 It must also be economically feasible in terms of overall structure.
-Keeping in view the type of the proposed structure and the subsoil strata, the length of pile may be about 7.5 to 15 m as the piles are to be socketted in rock.
+Keeping in view the type of the proposed structure and the subsoil strata, the length of pile should be 8 m to 10 m as the piles are to be socketted in rock.

-Pile Foundation-For the prevailing soil conditions and type of structures, bored cast-in-situ piles of 1200 to 1500 mm diameter may be adopted.

-Piles transmit foundation loads through soil strata of low bearing capacity to deeper soil having a higher bearing capacity value.
+Pile Foundation-For the prevailing soil conditions and type of structures, bored castin-situ piles of 1000 mm, 1200 mm or 1500 mm diameter are proposed to be adopted.
+Actual socket length in completely weathered rock will be 3 times the pile diameter.
+However for design purpose only 0.5 times diameter length is considered.
+Piles transmit foundation loads through soil strata of low bearing capacity to deeper rock stratum having a higher bearing capacity value.
 Piles carry loads as a combination of side friction and point bearing resistance.
-The minimum diameter of pile should be 1000mm.
+The minimum diameter of pile should be 1000 mm.

-0.4.9 Utility Diversions:
+0.4.8 Utility Diversions